 Research output per year

-I am a Leverhulme Early Career Fellow in Human Geography, working on issues of borders, politics of asylum and feminist methodologies.
+I am a Leverhulme Early Career Fellow working on issues of borders, politics of asylum, race, coloniality and feminist theory/practice.
 I completed my PhD at the Centre for Research on Migration, Refugees and Belonging at the University of East London in 2018 and have held teaching and research postdocs at Space and Political Agency Group at Tampere University, University of Northampton and University of East London.

-My research interests are oriented around four main areas: 1) the emotional politics of borders: the politics of dis/comfort, disappointment, alienation; emotional labours and its entanglements with bordering practices; 2) the politics of temporality: futurity and political possibilities opening up in the present moment, 3) the politics of refusals; decolonial theory and borders, 4) political possibilities beyond citizenship
+My research interests are oriented around four main areas: 1) affective bordering/ emotional politics of borders and their entanglements with coloniality; 2) temporalities: non-linear and decolonial temporalities, political possibilities opening up in the present moment, 3) refusals and fugitivity; 4) exploring political engagements/disengagements beyond citizenship through relational practice/imaginaries

 At the moment I am working on four different projects: